ComplexPlane/SMB2PracticeMod/doc/dolphin-setup-guide.md

 You should be able to launch the game like usual by double-clicking it in the games list.
 If you see "SMB2 Practice Mod" on the titlescreen, you're good to go, otherwise the mod did not load correctly.
-You can use either Card A or Card B for your save data, it doesn't matter.
+You can use either Card A or Card B for your game save data, it doesn't matter.

 ## Troubleshooting